 - This policy is one of a series in the school integrated safeguarding portfolio and should be read and actioned in conjunction with the policies as listed below:

 - Anti-bullying

 - Attendance

-- Behaviour, including behaviour management and use of physical intervention.
-Behaviour in Schools Advice for headteachers and school staff and 'Searching, screening and confiscation in schools' guidance
+- Behaviour, including behaviour management and use of physical intervention

 - Complaints

 - Confidentiality

 - Data protection and information sharing

 - Emergency procedures, such as evacuations and lockdowns

 - Health and safety, including plans for school reopening

-- First aid and accidents, including medication and managing illness, safer eating and allergies, heath and safety, and infection
+- First aid and accidents, including medication and managing illness, safer eating and allergies, health and safety, and infection

 - Image use

 - Managing allegations against staff

 - Mobile and smart technology

 - Online safety

 - Personal and intimate care

-- Relationship, Sex and Health Education (RSHE)
+- Relationship.
+Sex and Health Education (RSHE).

 - Risk assessments, such as school trips, use of technology, school re-opening

 - Safer recruitment

 - Searching, screening and confiscation

 - Social media

-- Staff behaviour policy/code of conduct, including Acceptable Use of Technology Policies (AUP)
+- Staff behaviour policy/code of conduct, including Acceptable Use of Technology Policies (AUP) - Whistleblowing

-- Whistleblowing